allan-tulane/sp24-recitation-06-yarbschris/answers.md

 Place all written answers from `recitation-07.md` here for easier grading.

+I FORGOT TO SUBMIT LINK TO RECITATION 5 BUT HAD IT DONE ON TIME, SUBMITTED LINK

 - **2)** W(n) = 2 + W(n-1) + W(n-2), total work between O(2^n) and O(sqrt(2)^n)